Security awareness: Compliance requirements

-Measuring security awareness
+Measurement

 In a 2016 study, researchers developed a method of measuring security awareness.
 Specifically they measured "understanding about circumventing security protocols, disrupting the intended functions of systems or collecting valuable information, and not getting caught" (p.
 38).
 The researchers created a method that could distinguish between experts and novices by having people organize different security scenarios into groups.
-Experts will organize these scenarios based on centralized security themes where novices will organize the scenarios based on superficial themes.
+Experts organized these scenarios based on centralized security themes where novices organized the scenarios based on superficial themes.

 Security awareness is also assessed through real-time security metrics, such as tracking phishing click rates, password reuse tendencies, and policy adherence rates.
-Organizations are adopting continuous monitoring strategies to provide immediate feedback to employees about risky behavior and suggest corrective actions.
+Some organizations adopt continuous monitoring strategies, which may increase employee compliance if they are aware they are being monitored.

-Evolving cyber threats and security awareness strategies
+Evolving threats

-As cyber threats continue to evolve, security awareness programs must adapt to new attack vectors, such as AI-driven cyberattacks, deepfake, and insider threats.
+As cyber threats continue to evolve, security awareness programs must adapt to new attack vectors, such as AI-driven cyberattacks, deepfakes, and insider threats.
 ENISA's Threat Landscape report highlights the increasing prominence of these emerging threats, stressing the need for security measures that address both traditional attacks like ransomware and malware, as well as more sophisticated techniques such as Living Off Trusted Sites (LOTS) and advanced evasion methods used by cybercriminals.